Learning how to bridge conversations is learning how to move someone from where they want the conversation to be to where you want it to go.

 Another effective way to change the focus is to just stop talking.

 If you don’t have something that you want to say, be careful not to start talking just to fill space.
 Be thoughtful.
-And, don’t say something until you are ready to, even if it creates a bit of an uncomfortable gap.
+Pause and don’t say something until you are ready to, even if it creates a bit of an uncomfortable gap.